Jump to a section

-While many customers say they were able to get a slightly lower interest rate from Citizens One Auto Finance, the general consensus is that the small discount wasn’t worth the hassle.
+Many customers say they were able to get a slightly lower interest rate from Citizens One Auto Finance.
+However, the general consensus is that the small discount wasn’t worth the hassle.
 The poor customer service and behind-the-curve technology end up causing issues and stress that leave customers willing to pay more for a better experience.

 To read more about Citizens One Auto Finance, click here.

 We encourage you to shop around before deciding on an auto loan lender (here’s how).
 There are many important factors to consider from beginning-to-end, which include the application process, rate, terms, fees, customer service, title management, and tech savviness.

 While applying with the dealer is one option, you should also shop around for companies and banks that lend directly to you.